manuel-fischer/CBake/README.md

 evaluates to true.
 The condition is composed of multiple literals connected by `&`.
 Each literal can start with an `!`, this means that the value of flag gets inverted.

-The `-luser32` parameter is only passed to the compiler, if the WIN-Flag is active, that is if the current platform is a windows platform.
+For example, the `-luser32` parameter is only passed to the compiler, if the WIN-Flag is active, that is if the current platform is a windows platform:

 ```json
 "@WIN: -luser32"